 No. All materials, lunch and parking are provided to participants.

 Does participation in Summer Bridge guarantee that I will be able to take a 100-level math course such as MTH 121 or MTH 127?

 No. At the conclusion of the workshop, you will take a placement exam.
 The score of that exam will determine if you can enroll in credit-earning courses.

 Will I receive credit for these sessions?

-No you will not receive college credit for the Summer Bridge sessions; however at the end of the two week session you will have the opportunity to test into 100-level credit courses, potentially saving you one or two semesters of developmental work that doesn’t count toward graduation.
+No. You will not receive college credit for the Summer Bridge sessions; however, at the end of the session, you will have the opportunity to test into 100-level credit courses, potentially saving you one or two semesters of developmental work that doesn’t count toward graduation.

 What if I just had a bad day when I took the ACT or SAT?

 University College offers math placement exams by appointment throughout the summer.
-You can take the math placement exam up to three times, once per month.
+You can take the math placement exam up to two times, once per month.
 There is a $10 fee for taking the placement exam.
 Call University College at 304-696-3169 for more information or to schedule an appointment.

 Placement exam fees will be waived during the Summer Bridge Program.